avito-tech/Konveyor/README.md

     }
 ```

-In most cases your `SimpleRecyclerAdapter`, provided by this library will satisfy your needs.
+In most cases `SimpleRecyclerAdapter`, provided by this library will satisfy your needs.

 This way you don't have to think about providing unique `ViewType`s for your data, as `ItemBinder` will handle this for you.